Our Africa trip started in 2009 and we are still on tour

-Navigation on our road trip site
+Navigation on our trip site

 On top you find a menu with all the countries we travelled.
 In each sub menu you find videos from the roads we traveled on and can watch how the condition of this roads had been.
 In the right sidebar you find all the single posts in chronological order.
 Enjoy reading our site.

-How our road trip started
+How our trip started

 In 2009 we started a road trip through Africa.
 We planned to cross Africa in 4 months to Cape Town.
 As often in life, it happened completely different as expected.
-This blog covers the whole road trip, the planning, our start, how we lost our group, how we managed to continue alone and how or road trip got endangered by lack of money, financial breakdown, and how we slowly recovered.
+This blog covers the whole road trip, the planning, our start, how we lost our group, how we managed to continue alone and how or journey got endangered by lack of money, financial breakdown, and how we slowly recovered.

 Kindle Book: Into Africa: 3 kids, 13 crates and a husband

 The route of our trip started in Tunisia, we entered Libya, just before the war and headed on to Egypt.
 We traveled South through white and black desert until we reached Luxor, and continued along the Nile to Aswan, where we shipped the car and our dog across Lake Nasser to Sudan.
 In Sudan we followed the amazing Nile river, crossed the desert to Atbara to head down to Khartoum and finally crossed the border to Ethiopia.
 Lake Tana and the North of Ethiopia attracted us much and we continued our trip to Lalibela, to Bahir Dar and to Addis Ababa, where we stopped for a couple of days to get our visa sorted out.